fzaninotto/Faker/readme.md

 $faker->unique($reset = true)->randomDigitNotNull; // will not throw OverflowException since unique() was reset
 // tip: unique() keeps one array of values per provider

-// optional() sometimes bypasses the provider to return null instead
+// optional() sometimes bypasses the provider to return a default value instead (which defaults to NULL)
 $values = array();
 for ($i=0; $i < 10; $i++) {
   // get a random digit, but also null sometimes